easifem-fortran/easifem-fortran.github.io/docs/docs-api/Mesh/examples/_Initiate_test_2.md

+---
+title: Mesh Initiate Example 2
+---

 This example shows how to initiate an instance of `Mesh_` by reading data from mesh file, which is in `HDF5File_` format.

 ```fortran
 PROGRAM main